contentful/slash-developers/docs/tutorials/android/offline-persistence-with-vault.md

 ![Story Content Type](story-fields.png)

-In order to create a Vault model corresponding to this type, we need to create a class, which extends the `Resource` class.
+In order to create a Vault model corresponding to this type, we need to create a class that extends the `Resource` class.
 We use the `@ContentType` and `@Field` annotations from Vault to give the library hints about the relevant pieces.
 Let's look at [Story.java][story_java] as an example:

 ~~~java
 @ContentType("5RFNQmUj5Y6aAggqAswiqK")